sswam/allemande/doc/guide.md

 - **Ally**: A creative and talkative figure with an Asian/European background, known for her engaging conversation and long wavy blonde hair
 - **Barbie**: Playful and lively, Barbie is Greek/Italian, with long curly black hair and a love for making music and dancing
 - **Cleo**: Brave and adventurous, Cleo is always ready to flirt and charm with her European background and straight blonde hair
-- **Dali**: Curious and witty, Dali loves learning and playing pranks, and is distinguished by her African/European heritage
+- **Dali**: Curious and witty, Dali loves learning and playing pranks, and she is distinguished by her African/European heritage
 - **Emmie**: Intelligent yet occasionally shy, Emmie is Hispanic/Mediterranean with a talent for solving puzzles
 - **Fenny**: Shy but humorous, Fenny is a delightful presence with wavy auburn hair and a penchant for funny faces
 - **Gabby**: Mischievous and sweet, Gabby is an Indian little sister who loves disguises and singing silly songs